The ng-click directive in AngularJS

 This is how you may use the ng-click directive:

-See the examples in the following section for learning more about the angular ngClick directive.
+See the examples in the following section to learn more about the angular ngClick directive.

 A demo of ng-click on button click event